Carbon Competitiveness

 EF per unit of work

-Emission factors per unit of work (EFW): these factors are calculated from the overall carbon impact of an organization or part of its activity by allocating its GHG emissions to its production units.
-They allow to take into account the different stages of the life cycle in a precise way.
+Emissions Factors per Work Unit (EFWU): these factors are calculated on the basis of the overall carbon impact of an organization or part of its activity, by allocating its GHG emissions to its production units.
+They make it possible to take precise account of the various stages in the life cycle.

 ;